-Storm restoration in Woodland
+Storm damage restoration in Woodland

 Woodland is a village of roughly 248 people in Iroquois County, sitting on the open agricultural plains of east-central Illinois where flat terrain and straight-line weather systems make storm damage a regular part of rural life.
 Iroquois County recorded a rare four-tornado outbreak on December 28, 2025, with EF-0 and EF-1 twisters touching down near Clifton and Martinton, and derechos moving across the open farmland have produced dramatic localized damage - a 2012 event downed utility poles across a three-mile swath north of Watseka and delivered close to four inches of rain in a single day.
 The Iroquois River drains the full county westward and regularly floods low-lying road corridors and agricultural land each spring, while the county's position along a high-frequency freezing-rain band brings winter ice storms and whiteout conditions that have periodically closed I-57.
 Storm Damage 911 connects Woodland homeowners with vetted, licensed local pros for a free damage assessment.